 In terms of reporting, you can create custom dashboards and reports, even on the Standard plan ($20).

 The interface isn’t particularly modern, and the fact that it has so many apps can sometimes be a bit confusing, as it’s not so easy to go between them.
 Salesforce has a slight upper hand in that regard.

-Support isn’t the best.
-There’s no live chat support, and you’ll need to pay extra for premium support.
+Bear in mind you’ll need to pay extra for premium support.

 This company needs no introduction.
 Its product, Microsoft Dynamics 365 for Sales, is an advanced CRM solution with inbuilt artificial intelligence.
 Those already using the Microsoft Office suite will be glad to know that the native integration works seamlessly between the two.

 What makes Microsoft Dynamics 365 a great Salesforce alternative?

 AI-powered database that collects data based on customer behavior